Deeply delicious homemade chicken pot pie.

 - While the pie dough is chilling, make the filling.
 Heat a large sauté pan or skillet over medium heat with the olive oil.
 Add the carrots, celery, and onion.
 Cook, stirring occasionally, until the onions are translucent and the vegetables have softened, about 7 to 10 minutes.
 Add the peas and corn and cook two minutes more.
 Remove from heat and set aside.
 TIP: If the vegetables start to brown too much, or the pan seems dry, add a tablespoon or two of water.

 - Remove from heat.
 Fish out the bay leaves and thyme.
-Add the diced chicken and the cooked vegetables to the sauce, and stir to combine.
+Add the diced chicken, parsley, and the cooked vegetables to the sauce, and stir to combine.
 Taste for seasoning.
+You may need the remaining 1/4 teaspoon Kosher salt or not depending on the saltiness of the chicken and which brand of salt you use.

 To Assemble and Finish